-From 1st December 2017 the way that private residential tenancies are implemented will change across Scotland.
-The new Private Residential Tenancy will be introduced, replacing the current Short Assured Tenancy, which has been widely used for residential tenancies since 1989.
-We look at the 6 key changes facing Edinburgh landlords.
+Since 1st December 2017 the way that private residential tenancies are implemented changed across Scotland.
+The new Private Residential Tenancy was introduced, replacing the Short Assured Tenancy, which has been widely used for residential tenancies since 1989.
+We look at the 6 key changes for Edinburgh landlords.

 1. Lease Paperwork

 - Landlords can use a model lease provided by the Scottish Government.

 When beginning a Short Assured Tenancy, landlords can draw up their own lease as long as it contains prescribed information.
 For this type of lease all tenants must sign an AT5 ahead of signing the lease agreement, and landlords (or their letting agent) must provide a Tenant Information Pack.

 Since the change all new tenancies have been Private Residential Tenancies.
 Landlords beginning a Private Residential Tenancy have the option to use a model lease drawn up by the Scottish Government.
 The model lease has optional and discretionary clauses; landlords can remove or alter the discretionary clauses to meet their needs.
 The PRT will have no pre-tenancy notices, further simplifying the lease paperwork.